HeIsIdeus/celebrityMemory/README.md

 works across a multitude of browsers.
 With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript.

+BACKSTRETCH.js (http://srobbin.com/jquery-plugins/backstretch/) -> a simple
+jQuery plugin that allows you to add a dynamically-resized, slideshow-capable background image to any page or element.
+Images are fetched after your page is loaded, so your users won't have to wait for the (often large) image to download before using your site.

+ANYSTRETCH.js (https://github.com/danmillar/jquery-anystretch) ->Anystretch is a
+jQuery plugin that allows you to add a dynamically-resized background image to any page or block level element.
+The image will stretch to fit the page/element, and will automatically resize as the window size changes.

 Images used in the game
 =============================